terascope/teraslice/docs/api.md

 }
 ```

-#### POST /ex/{exId}/_pause
+### POST /ex/{exId}/_pause

-issues a pause command, this will prevent the execution controller from invoking slicers and also prevent the allocation of slices to workers, marks the job execution context state as paused
+Issues a pause command, this will prevent the execution controller from invoking slicers and also prevent the allocation of slices to workers, marks the job execution context state as paused.

-USAGE:
+**USAGE:**

 ```sh
 $ curl -XPOST 'localhost:5678/v1/ex/863678b3-daf3-4ea9-8cb0-88b846cd7e57/_pause'